TRUSTLY’S GENERAL USER TERMS AND CONDITIONS

 8.1 When executing a payment transaction through the Service, domestic or international payments may occur from time to time in which case a fee chargeable to the User's bank account may apply according to the terms of the agreement between the User and its bank.
 By using the Service, the User acknowledges that he or she is solely responsible for any and all fees applied by his or her bank when executing domestic or international payments/transactions.

 9. COMPLAINTS AND NOTIFICATIONS OF DELAYS, INTERRUPTIONS, MALFUNCTION ETC.

 9.1 If the User notice any indication of malfunction of the Service, the User shall notify Trustly promptly.
 Any questions or complaints relating to the Service shall be submitted to Trustly via the contact form on Trustly’s Support Center available at https://trustly.com/en/usersupport/ or sent to firstname.lastname@example.org.
 Users can also contact our Complaints Manager by sending a letter to the address below:

 To: Complaints Manager

-16.1 Trustly unilaterally reserves the right to take appropriate measures, keep records of and suspend a transaction of the User in the event of suspected criminal or illicit activity, imminent civil actions by third parties due to the providing of the Service or any other act or omission such as severe malfunction or misuse of the Service that might expose the User or Trustly to damage regardless of the nature of such potential damage.
+Trustly unilaterally reserves the right to take appropriate measures, to keep records, and to block or suspend any Transaction where it suspects criminal or illegal activity, unauthorized or fraudulent use of the Service or a use which supposes a threat for the security of the Service, an impending civil action by third parties arising from provision of the Service or any other act or omission, such as a serious fault or misuse of the Service, which could result in harm to the User or Trustly, regardless of the nature of such potential harm.